kalbfuss/pyframe/FRAME.md

 * Flat (portable) screen
 * Linux-compatible single-board computer (SBC)
 * Power supply for the screen and SBC
-* Cables to connect everyting
+* Cables to connect everything

 While in principle any flat screen with the necessary ports can be used, you probably want a very flat, portable monitor to keep the entire frame as flat as possible.
 The disadvantage is that portable screens are (still) limited in size.
 An advantage is that they can usually be powered via a USB-C connection.
 In my case I decided for the 17.3" FHD monitor [A1 MAX](https://www.arzopa.com/products/portable-monitor-17-3-100-srgb-1080p-fhd-hdr-ips-laptop-computer-display) from Arzopa.

-The picture frame I bought from the local hardware store (500x4000 mm2) and had them cut a passepartout (photo mount) fitting the portable monitor.
+I bought my picture from the local hardware store (500x4000 mm2) and had them cut a passepartout (photo mount) fitting the portable monitor.

 <img src="docs/images/frame/frame%20-%20front.jpg" alt="home assistant - device" style="zoom:50%;" />